Modapto/Self-Awareness/Self-Awareness-Workflow/ReadMe.md

 This project uses two datasets:

 ### 1. CMAPSS Jet Engine Dataset

 The NASA Commercial Modular Aero-Propulsion System Simulation (CMAPSS) dataset can be downloaded from: https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6/about_data

 ### 2. Tennessee Eastman Process (TEP) Dataset

 The TEP dataset simulates a chemical process and provides a benchmark platform for process monitoring and control.
 The dataset can be found at:
 - Kaggle: https://www.kaggle.com/datasets/averkij/tennessee-eastman-process-simulation-dataset
 - Harvard Dataverse: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/6C3JR1

+## API

+The deployed web service requires on input as defined below the ***SWAGGER_SERVER_URL***, which points to the URL of the deployed service for the Swagger Documentation.

+The service exposes two endpoints under the **8001** port:

+- **/anomally-detection (POST):** Receives the dataframe in Base64 encoding about the Sensor Readings to analyze them and a specified timewindow (start and end) and invokes asynchrounously the detection process via the ***process_window()*** function.
+The API received the request if all input data are validated, it returns a success message about the submission of the request.

+- **/prognostics (POST):** Receives the simulation run index and the window end to start the prognosis about the RUL in the specified simulation.
+It handles asynchrounously the request and returns a success message when the process is successfully invoked and the data are validated.

+- **/health (GET):** Implements a health check for the Web Service for monitoring purposes.

 ## Events